 Income tax systems usually do not treat taxpayers in the same way.
 Various characteristics ranging from family circumstances to income to labour market status etc. can interact with the rules of the income tax system to determine a taxpayer's final liability.
 In this context, the term tax expenditure has been used to refer to foregone government tax revenue due to special advantageous treatment afforded to some taxpayers.
 While the exact definition and measure of tax expenditures is a matter of some debate, both scholarly research and national legislation seems to accept as a general principle that tax expenditures should be identified as deviations from 'normal' income tax rules (Burman 2003; Burman, Geissler et al. 2008; OECD 2010; Altshuler and Dietz 2011).
 There is very little agreement though on which rules should be considered 'normal' and thus included in the benchmark and which rules should be classified as tax expenditures.
 Ambiguities about the definition of the benchmark tax rules aside, the concept of tax expenditure (as understood in most studies) is a broad one.
 It encompasses such things as income excluded from taxation, lower tax rates for some groups, deductions from income subject to taxation, deferred tax liability, reductions in the initial tax liability etc. For purposes of this study, we take a different view which is at the same time broader and narrower than the approaches taken both in the US studies on the topic and by the OECD.
-It is narrower in the sense that we focus on only two types of instruments, namely deductions from income subject to taxation which we collectively term tax allowances4 and reductions in the initial tax liability which we term tax credits.
+It is narrower in the sense that we focus on only two types of instruments, namely deductions from income subject to taxation which we collectively term tax allowances3 and

+3 Some authors (see for example-Wagstaff, A. and E. van Doorslaer (2001).
+"What Makes the Personal Income Tax Progressive?
+A Comparative Analysis of Fifteen OECD Countries."
+International Tax and Public Finance 8(3): 299-315, Verbist, G. (2004).
+Redistributive Effects and Progressivity of Taxes: An International Comparison Across the EU Using EUROMOD.
+EUROMOD Working Paper.
+EM 5/04, OECD (2010).
+Tax reductions in the initial tax liability which we term tax credits.
 Thus, we exclude from our analysis such instruments as tax exempted income, special rates for some categories of taxpayers or special rates applying to some types of incomes, as well as joint taxation (including the 'quotient familial' in France).
 It may be argued that excluding these instruments offers an incomplete picture since public authorities may pursue very similar objectives using different instruments.
 Yet, by focusing on two types of instruments we are able to keep the complexity of the analysis manageable as well as to go beyond simply quantifying forgone revenue to examine which features of tax allowances and tax credits are likely to make them more progressive and how these depend on the broader design of the tax system.

-Our approach is also broader in the sense that we include some elements which normally would be included in the benchmark tax rules such as general tax allowances and zero rate bands5 on the grounds that they apply to all tax payers and thus they do not constitute 'deviations'.
+Our approach is also broader in the sense that we include some elements which normally would be included in the benchmark tax rules such as general tax allowances and zero rate bands4 on the grounds that they apply to all tax payers and thus they do not constitute 'deviations'.
 We have opted to include such instruments as their distributional consequences are seldom neutral.
 On a similar basis, we include such instruments as child and family related instruments which are sometimes excluded from tax expenditure measurement on the grounds that they are actually a way through which the tax system takes into account ability to pay and thus do not constitute special tax treatment.